 The review blog All Things Urban Fantasy recently published a piece regarding their refusal to do reviews of self published books.
 The author of the post said that she has had negative experiences with authors who have reacted unprofessionally to critique.
 She further went on to cite amateurish covers, as well as grammatical and spelling mistakes in the books.
 Obviously, we believe that the owner of each blog should have autonomy over their own spaces, and so we respect the right of the owners of All Things Urban Fantasy to place limitations on which books they will cover however, in our space, our policy is quite different.

 At Fangs for the Fantasy, we accept all books with the only requirement being that they fit our specified genre (and we have been known to bend that - albeit not often).
-If the book has a protagonist of colour, a GLBT protagonist, or a strong female character, it is more likely to end up on the top of our to read list.
-Together, Paul and I negotiate a number of marginalizations and as such, we want to see ourselves reflected in what we read.
+If the book has a protagonist of colour, a GLBT protagonist, a disabled protagonist or a strong female character, it is more likely to end up on the top of our to read list.
+Together, we negotiate a number of marginalisations and as such we want to see ourselves reflected in what we read.
 We further recognise how important it is to children who come from historically marginalised communities to see positive representations of themselves.

 Rachel Manija Brown, author of All the Fishes Come Home to Roost, and Sherwood Smith, author of Crown Duel and a great many other novels for adults and young adults published a piece Publisher’s Weekly this past September about the suggestion that they should remove a gay character from a book that they had written.